The-Lup/Hooks-Apps/README.md

 * `npm run lint` – Run ESLint to check code quality.
 * `npm run preview` – Preview the production build.

-## 🤝 Contributing

-If you want to add examples with other hooks or improve the documentation:

-1. Fork the repository.
-2. Create a branch (`git checkout -b feature/new-hook`).
-3. Commit your changes and push your branch.
-4. Open a Pull Request.

 ## 📄 License